 Find an Ophthalmologist Near You

 Are you under the care of a board-certified ophthalmologist?
 You deserve the best vision care possible.
 A comprehensive eye exam is an essential part of preventive care and can detect many common eye diseases like glaucoma, cataracts and macular degeneration.
-Click here to get a list of qualified professionals near you and call to make an appointment for a comprehensive eye exam today.
+Here is a list of qualified professionals near you.
+Call to make an appointment for a comprehensive eye exam today.